zxc22164017/chatRoom-frontend/README.md

 * Leave unwanted chat room

 ### Future
-* Fix bugs happens on EC2 environment
+* Fix bugs happen on EC2 environment
 * WebRTC for real-time video chat
 * Redis implementation for backend caching
 * And More....